sagaciousdragon2/life-os/README.md

 # Daily Life OS

-A completely private, offline-first personal reflection and journaling tool.
+A completely offline-first personal reflection and journaling tool.
 Built with Flutter for cross-platform support (Android, iOS, Windows, macOS) and a local FastAPI backend powered by Ollama for AI insights.

 ## Features
 - **Fast Logging**: Quickly log mood, focus, sleep, and tasks.